Malta: My Top 5 Coffee spots on the island

 4. Caffe Pascucci

 You guys have probably seen several of these cafes across the island.
 My favourite Caffe Pascucci is the one located in Paceville, St. Julians.
-I personally try to avoid Paceville at all costs, however this cafe has managed to make me look forward going to that area.
-Reason being is that it is an ‘all-in-one’ spot.
+I personally try to avoid Paceville at all costs, however, this cafe has managed to make me look forward to going to that area.
+The reason being is that it is an ‘all-in-one’ spot.
 You can literally spend your entire day there.
-They have a selection of food and sweets together with wine, cocktails, teas and coffees.
+They have a selection of food and sweets together with wine, cocktails, teas, and coffees.

 This cafe is pretty spacious and is very light, as it has glass all around allowing light in from 2 sides.
-They have all sorts of seating, from outdoor furniture to chairs, poofs and sofas inside.
-It allows you to peacefully work isolated from all your surrounding, as well as have meetings and social gatherings.
+They have all sorts of seating, from outdoor furniture to chairs, poofs, and sofas inside.
+It allows you to peacefully work isolated from all your surroundings, as well as have meetings and social gatherings.

 5. Caffe Berry

-My final coffee spot is Caffe Berry.
+To conclude my top 5 coffee spots on the island, I present to you Caffe Berry.
 It is located in the a side road of Triq Manwel Dimech, Sliema.
 This little coffee shop allows visitors to enter into a whole new world of coffee, which is how this little coffee spot on my top 5 Coffee spots list!
-With their special selection of coffees which are presented together with natural hazelnut or pistachio pastes, it is no wonder how they are one of my favourite spots on the island!
+With their special selection of coffees which are presented together with natural hazelnut or pistachio pastes, it is no wonder how they are one of my favourite spots on the island.